Separate Baptists: History

-In 1745, Shubal Stearns (1706–71), a member of the Congregational church in Tolland, Connecticut, heard evangelist George Whitefield preach.
-Stearns was converted and adopted the Awakening's view of revival and conversion.
+In 1745, Shubal Stearns (1706–71), a member of the Congregationalist church in Tolland, Connecticut, heard evangelist George Whitefield preach.
+Stearns was converted and adopted the Awakening's view of experience of grace and personal conversion.
 Stearns' church became involved in a controversy over the proper subjects of baptism in 1751.
 Soon Stearns rejected infant baptism and sought baptism at the hands of Wait Palmer, Baptist minister of Stonington, Connecticut.
-By March, Shubal Stearns was ordained into the ministry by Palmer and Joshua Morse, the pastor of New London, Connecticut.
-The next twenty years of Stearns' remarkable ministry was inextricably intertwined with the rise and expansion of the Separate Baptists.
+By March, Stearns was ordained into the ministry by Palmer and Joshua Morse, the pastor of New London, Connecticut.
+The next twenty years of Stearns' remarkable ministry was inextricably intertwined with the rise and expansion of these revivalist Baptists.

 In 1754, Stearns moved south to Opequon, Virginia.
 He joined Daniel Marshall and wife Martha (Stearns' sister), who were already active in a Baptist church there.
 On November 22, 1755, Stearns and his party moved further south to Sandy Creek, in Guilford County, North Carolina.
 This party consisted of eight men and their wives, mostly relatives of Stearns.
 Stearns pastored at Sandy Creek until his death.
 From there, Separate Baptists spread in the South.
 The church quickly grew from 16 members to 606.
 Church members moved to other areas and started other churches.
-The Sandy Creek Association was formed in 1758.
+The Sandy Creek Baptist Association was established in 1758.
 Morgan Edwards, Baptist minister and historian contemporary with Stearns, recorded that, "in 17 years, [Sandy Creek] has spread its branches westward as far as the great river Mississippi; southward as far as Georgia; eastward to the sea and Chesopeck [sic] Bay; and northward to the waters of the Pottowmack [sic]; it, in 17 years, is become mother, grandmother, and great grandmother to 42 churches, from which sprang 125 ministers."